Dinosaur (Kesha song): Composition

 the latter of which has been described as a "whistle-synth."
 The song's lyrics revolve around an older man who is attempting to persuade a younger girl to leave the club with him, to which the protagonist responds with "a scattergun spray of insults."

 Rebecca Blissett of The Georgia Straight described the song as a "percussion-bombed snot-rapper".
-According to Andrew Burgess of musicOMH, "Dinosaur" features a "Mark Mothersbaugh-like whistle-synth" and focuses on "the grossness of older men hitting on younger girls".
+According to Andrew Burgess of MusicOMH, "Dinosaur" features a "Mark Mothersbaugh-like whistle-synth" and focuses on "the grossness of older men hitting on younger girls".
 Burgess cites the line "hey carnivore, you want my meat, I know it" as evidence for this.
 The UrbanWire's Cheryl Chia noted that the song is similar to "Girlfriend" by Avril Lavigne and Gwen Stefani's "Hollaback Girl", while Monica Herrera of Billboard found it reminiscent of Vanity 6.
 According to Althea Legaspi of the Chicago Tribune, "Dinosaur" contains "lyrical merit in that most women have experienced unwanted advances from a creepy way-too-old man".

 Critical reception

 "Dinosaur" received generally negative reviews from most music critics.
 Ian Gittins of The Guardian called it a "bitchy put-down of ageing suitors".
 Doug Rule of Metro Weekly criticized the song's chorus, which according to him is "spelt out like a "modern-day Toni Basil", saying: "Are we supposed to think that's cute, even clever?
 It's neither."
 The UrbanWire's Cheryl Chia was critical of the song, saying that it "has the potential to be very annoying after a few rounds."
 Billboard's Monica Herrera also gave a negative review.
-She used the song as an example of one of the album's "missteps", stating that it could "only appeal to the most heartless of teens".
+She used the song as an example of one of the album Animal's "missteps", stating that it could "only appeal to the most heartless of teens".
 Ailbhe Malone of NME stated that "Dinosaur" contains the pay-off "Honey, your toupee is falling to the left side/Get up and go bro/Oh wait, you're fossilized".

 Fraser McAlpine of the BBC was positive in his review of the song.
 McAlpine felt that "Dinosaur" was the album's best track, and went on to note that its conception was enough to "drive rock-bores into a state of spluttering fury."
 McAlpine's consensus on the song was that "it is made of nothing but sugar and sass and additives, a song from a young girl to an older man who is attempting to pick her up in a club.
 All she has to offer him is a scattergun spray of insults, and cutie-pie whistling.
 It's childish and Parental Advisory Required at the same time, and is going to infuriate any adult within hearing range."